 There is more to Paris than the Eiffel Tower.
 There is more to Rome than the Colosseum.
 There’s more to London than Big Ben.
 Don’t get me wrong, you should still see the iconic sites, but make sure you squeeze some time in to explore the back roads and discover quieter parts of the city.

 I wouldn’t be called Life Well Wandered if I didn’t advocate wandering (much to the chagrin of my mother, who begrudgingly follows as I meander around for miles and miles)!
 If you wander with no destination in mind, chances are you’ll find something special and off-the-beaten-path.
-Some of the best things I’ve found on my travels (and in NYC) have been by wandering.
+Some of the best things I’ve found on my travels have from wandering.
 You won’t regret it!

 No one wants to drag heavy bags up and down train platforms and along cobblestone streets.
 Pack as light as you can.
-You don’t need as many clothes as you think you do!
+If you want to know how much you should bring, put everything you think you’d need on your bed and then only pack half of what’s there.

 Use public transport